-How can your agency help your landlords manage risk with tenant referencing? [+ free tenant referencing checklist]
+4 ways to help your landlords manage risk in tenant referencing

 Referencing can help flag many of the potential risks in renting a property to a new tenant, by delving into your tenants' background and circumstances.
-You can then make a decision on behalf of your landlord, or present them with your recommendations.
-You'll need to understand where your landlord may be willing to compromise and where you can help them manage risk, to make sure there's no ambiguity when you give the green light for a new tenant.
-You can also download a free checklist to help your tenants prepare for the referencing process and ensure they have the right information to hand.
+You'll need to understand where your landlord may be willing to compromise and where you can help them manage risk - to make sure there's no ambiguity when you give the green light for a new tenant.

 Before you even head down the referencing route, you can check what your landlord is looking for in their next tenant.
-There's a lot of uncertainty with tenant incomes, especially at the minute with furlough coming to an end, and it's a good point to see how comfortable they'd be accepting a furloughed tenant.
+There's a lot of uncertainty with tenant incomes, especially during the cost of living crisis and with rents so high.

 Questions you can ask include:

 - Do you have any adverse credit in the last 3 years?